Afri-Dev/Final-Year-Project-STEM---SDG-3-/documentation.md

 - **Accurate streak visualization** showing completed days of the current week
 - **Real-time streak data** fetched from the database
 - **Pull-to-refresh** functionality to update streak information
+- **Visual checkmark indicators** showing which days the user was active for at least 3 consecutive minutes

 **Streak Visualization:**
 The profile page displays a visual calendar showing the user's login activity for the current week.
 Each day is represented with:
 - Day abbreviation (Mon, Tue, Wed, etc.)
 - Circular indicator that is colored when the user logged in on that day
 - Checkmark icon for completed days
-- Disabled appearance for days when the user did not log in
+- **Small green checkmark in the bottom-right corner** indicating the user was active for at least 3 consecutive minutes
+- **Legend explaining the visual indicators**

-The streak calculation accurately tracks consecutive login days and updates the user's current and longest streak values accordingly.
+The streak calculation accurately tracks consecutive login days and updates the user's current and longest streak values accordingly, ensuring the streak only increments once per calendar day regardless of login frequency.

 ### Settings Screen (`app/settings.tsx`)
 Application configuration and user preferences.